carlonicora/RAW/jinx.md

 One of my personal mistakes was that I was always trying to cram too many things in a single session.
 I wanted my the characters to do too much in a 3 hours session.
 This was causing the players often to be puzzled on what happened.
 I was going too fast, and they weren't able to appreciate the game.
 So, my personal target became to plan fewer things, to make stories a bit lighter and blander.

 Try and understand your players as much as you can.
-When you start timing each event correctly, then you will learn how to make your plots more entertaining, without overrunning.
+When you start timing each Scene correctly, then you will learn how to make your plots more entertaining, without overrunning.

 Also, knowing your players well, and realising what they appreciate the most, may help you changing the ratio of the adventure, maybe making the first part spanning over two sessions (this is rare) or the ending one lasting longer (easier).